 Lind also claims to have been the target of workplace discrimination numerous times within MLB offices since originally being hired in 1995.
 She claims that Robinson is a sexist and is unqualified for his position, and that Bud Selig runs the league like an “old boy’s club.”
 She alleges that Selig chose to hire Robinson over Lind as Director of Minor League Operations, despite her claims of being significantly more qualified for the position.
 After the hiring, Lind claims that Robinson was unfair in his performance reviews and refused to grant her any type of promotion because she is a woman.

 Lind is seeking monetary damages of an unspecified amount in the lawsuit.
 Major League Baseball stated that the claims in the lawsuit are without merit.

 If you believe you have been the subject of gender discrimination in your workplace, you may need legal representation to hold your employer accountable.
-Speak with a respected New York attorney at the Derek T. Smith Law Group, PLLC today.
+Speak with a respected Labor & Employment Attorney in New York City, New York – Newark and Jersey City New Jersey – or Philadelphia PA at the Derek Smith Law Group, PLLC today.